Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 The most effective way to use GitHub MCP is through natural conversation with Copilot, letting it automatically utilize the GitHub tools when needed.

-Instead of explicitly calling `@github`, simply ask Copilot questions about your GitHub repositories in natural language.
+Instead of explicitly calling `@github` or directly referencing a tool from the MCP, simply ask Copilot questions about your GitHub repositories in natural language.
 Copilot will automatically use the GitHub MCP tools when appropriate.

 **Examples of Effective Prompts:**